Debra D. Mays

 “I can …”

-I can (as a teacher) help the students gain information on air that has an even greater effect on the earth as a whole.
+I can (as a teacher) help the students gain knowledge on population

-Learning Targets For Students: (1) Climate and Vegetation.
-(2) Wetland. and (3) Soil useful for farming.
+Learning Targets For Students: (1) Urbanization (2) Rural Populations and (3) Emigration.

-I can (as a teacher) help the students gain knowledge on how ecosystems vary from place to place.
+I can (as a teacher) help the students gain knowledge on people moving in great numbers from place to place.

-I can (as a teacher) help the students gain knowledge on topsoil and water management.
+I can (as a teacher) help the students gain knowledge on reasons for fleeing their country.

 Instructional Strategies/